Table of Contents

 Contents of the Inguinal Canal

-In men, the inguinal canal contains the funiculus spermaticus with the cremaster muscle and the internal and external spermatic fascia, the ilioinguinalis nerve and the genital branch of the genitofemoral nerve.
+In men, the inguinal canal contains the funiculus spermaticus with the cremaster muscle and the internal and external spermatic fascia, the ilioinguinal nerve, and the genital branch of the genitofemoral nerve.

-In women, the teres uteri ligament, the teres uteri artery, the ilioinguinalis nerve and the genital branch of the genitofemoral nerve run through the inguinal canal.
+In women, the teres uteri ligament, the teres uteri artery, the ilioinguinal nerve, and the genital branch of the genitofemoral nerve run through the inguinal canal.

 Boundaries of the Inguinal Canal

-A popular subject in exams are the boundaries of the inguinal canal:
+A popular subject on exams are the boundaries of the inguinal canal:

-- Cranial: inferior edge of the obliquus internus abdominis muscle and the transversus abdominis muscle;
+- Cranial: an inferior edge of the obliquus internus abdominis muscle and the transversus abdominis muscle

-- Caudal: inguinal ligament (ligamentum reflexum, caudal fibers of the aponeurosis of obliquus externus);
+- Caudal: inguinal ligament (ligamentum reflexum, caudal fibers of the aponeurosis of the obliquus externus)

-In those parts of the abdominal wall where the musculature is not continuous, chronically increased pressure in the abdominal cavity can lead to an evagination (protrusion) of parietal peritoneum and parts of organs through the surrounding muscles.
-This is called a hernia.
+In parts of the abdominal wall where the musculature is not continuous, chronically increased pressure in the abdominal cavity can lead to evagination (protrusion) of the parietal peritoneum and parts of organs through surrounding muscles.
+This is called hernia.

-Inguinal hernias represent the most frequent form of hernias.
-One distinguishes between indirect (lateral) and direct (medial) as well as congenital and acquired inguinal hernias.
+Inguinal hernias are the most common.
+Inguinal hernias can be distinguished between indirect (lateral) and direct (medial), as well as congenital and acquired.